ansible/community-docs/integration_tests_quick_start_guide.rst

 When fixing a bug
 -----------------

-When fixing a bug, the process of adding tests looks basically like the following:
+When fixing a bug:

-1. `Determine if integration tests for the module exists<Determine if integration tests exist>`_.
+1. `Determine if integration tests for the module exist<Determine if integration tests exist>`_.
+If they do not, refer to the `Writing tests from scratch<Writing-tests-from-scratch>`_ section.
-2. Add a task which reproduces it to an appropriate file within the ``tests/integration/targets/<target_name>/tasks`` directory.
+2. Add a task which reproduces the to an appropriate file within the ``tests/integration/targets/<target_name>/tasks`` directory.
 3. `Run the tests<Run-integration-tests>`_, they should fail.
-4. If they do not fail, re-check if your environment / test task satisfies the steps-to-reproduce section of the issue.
+4. If they do not fail, re-check if your environment / test task satisfies the conditions described in the ``Steps to Reproduce`` section of the issue.
 5. If you reproduce the bug and tests fail, change the code.
 6. `Run the tests<Run-integration-tests>`_ again.
-7. Repeat steps 5-6 until the tests pass.
+7. If they fail, repeat steps 5-6 until the tests pass.

 Here is an example.

 Let's say we got an issue in the ``community.postgresql`` collection.
 When users pass a name containing underscores to the ``postgresql_user`` module, the module fails.

-We cloned the collection repository to ``~/ansible_collections/community/postgresql``.
+We cloned the collection repository to the ``~/ansible_collections/community/postgresql`` directory and `prepared our environment<Prepare-local-environment>`_.
 Being there, we run ``ansible-test integration --list-targets`` and it shows a target called ``postgresql_user``.
 It means that we already have tests for the module.

 We start with reproducing the bug.

-First, we look into ``tests/integration/targets/<target_name>/tasks/main.yml``.
+First, we look into the ``tests/integration/targets/<target_name>/tasks/main.yml`` file.
 In case of the ``community.postgresql``, it imports other files from the ``tasks`` directory.
 We looked through the files - ``postgresql_user_general.yml`` looks like an appropriate one to add our tests.

 .. code:: yaml